-Elisabeth Hunt represents clients in a wide range of Electrical and Computer Technologies, including speech technology, language understanding, machine learning, media technology, accessibility technology, social networking, gaming, financial transactions, data storage and recovery, signal processing, software, and electronics
+Elisabeth’s technical experience spans a wide range of electrical and computer technologies, including speech technology, language understanding, machine learning, 3D printing, media technology, accessibility technology, social networking, gaming, financial transactions, data storage and recovery, signal processing, software, and electronics.

-Elisabeth received the Daniel J. Fern Award from Suffolk University Law School for graduating first in her class.
-She also received the Amy E. Wells Family Law Book Award, the Best Brief Award in Legal Practice Skills, and Jurisprudence Awards in Contracts, Torts, Property, Civil Procedure, Constitutional Law, Corporations, Commercial Law, Secured Transactions, and Federal Income Tax, as well as an Academic Leadership Scholarship.
+She received the Daniel J. Fern Award from Suffolk University Law School for graduating first in her class.
+She also received an Academic Leadership Scholarship, the Best Brief Award in Legal Practice Skills, and Jurisprudence Awards in numerous areas of law.

 Elisabeth is a member of the Tau Beta Pi National Engineering Honor Society.
 She was also a recipient of the Lucent Technologies Bell Laboratories Graduate Research Fellowship.